 Cluster B includes:

-- Psychopath — this is the scariest of the bunch.
-Gentle folks like Ted Bundy and Hannibal Lecter were almost certainly psychopathic — committing horrific and murderous crimes that have shocked generations in their brutality and stomach-churling details.
+- Psychopath — The psychopath is the scariest of the bunch.
+Unbelievably horrific folks like Ted Bundy and Hannibal Lecter were almost certainly psychopathic — committing horrific and murderous crimes that have shocked generations in their brutality and stomach-churling details.

 Common traits and behaviors: